Arvindkarwal/java-springboot-app-deploy-on-EKS-AWS/README.md

+## Note

-> **Note**: The deployed website was removed from the internet to manage ongoing infrastructure costs after fulfilling purpose.
+The deployed website was removed from the internet to manage ongoing infrastructure costs after fulfilling purpose.